Skip to main content

 Section 138 NI Act provides for imprisonment up to 2 years and/or a fine that can be up to double the amount of the cheque.
 In addition, under Section 143A, the court can award interim compensation of up to 20% of the cheque amount even before conviction.
 Courts generally prioritise awarding compensation over sending the accused to prison, particularly where the accused shows willingness to pay.Need help with this?
 WhatsApp Faizan Sir →

-Need Lucknow — Section 138 NI Act in Allahabad Urgently?
+About Lucknow — Section 138 NI Act at Allahabad High Court

 Related Legal Services